f3ath/json-api-dart/README.md

 ## Usage
 ### Creating a client instance
 JSON:API Client uses the Dart's native HttpClient.
-Depending on the platform, you may want to use either the one which comes from dart:io or `BrowserClient`.
+Depending on the platform, you may want to use either the one which comes from `dart:io` or the `BrowserClient`.

 In the VM/Flutter you don't need to provide any dependencies:
 ```dart